aayushdalal/Fanite/README.md

 Every paper is embedded once, offline, into a 384-dimensional vector using `all-MiniLM-L6-v2`.
 Queries are embedded with the exact same model at request time, so query and document live in the same semantic space — a query about *"generalization with limited data"* surfaces papers about *"few-shot learning"* even with zero token overlap.

 #### ⚡ Sub-second exact retrieval with FAISS
 Rather than approximate nearest-neighbor search, the index is a `faiss.IndexFlatIP` — a brute-force, mathematically exact search over all 50,000 vectors.
-At this corpus size that costs almost nothing and buys back 100% recall (see [Engineering Decisions](#-engineering-decisions) for exactly where this stops being the right call).
+At this corpus size that costs almost nothing and buys back 100% recall.

 #### 📝 Batched abstractive summarization
 Retrieved abstracts are summarized with `DistilBART` (`sshleifer/distilbart-cnn-12-6`) — **one call per query, not one call per paper** — with `min_length` computed dynamically from the shortest retrieved abstract so the model is never asked to stretch a 20-word abstract into a 40-word summary.